 No, porcelain veneers do not damage the teeth beneath them.
-Some patients may think that the teeth are damaged when we prepare them for the veneers.
+Some patients may think that we damage the teeth when we prepare them for the veneers.
 However, we only etch a small portion of the enamel.
 Preparing teeth for treatment does not hurt the enamel or change the tooth structure.

-No, dental veneers are customized and match the desired shade that each patient requires.
-Eventually, after many years, veneers can lose their vibrancy.
-If you have old or dull veneers, contact our office and we can arrange replacement veneers.
+No. Porcelain veneers are ceramic, which means that they are highly stain-resistant.
+Our veneers are custom and match the desired shade that each patient requires.
+Eventually, veneers can lose their vibrancy after many years.
+If you have old or dull veneers, contact our office and we can arrange treatment for replacement veneers.

 Schedule a Dental Consultation